shucwu/GettingAndCleaningData_CourseProject/README.md

 # README.md

-This repo explains how all of the scripts work and how they are connected
+## What is in this repo?

+This repo contains 4 files:
+* README.md: The file you are reading
+* CodeBook.md: The CodeBook that describes